Good day community, we would like to share a very interesting review of degoogled phones - you can watch it here.

 You can read Kevin's article here.

-We previously published a blog post on how to set-up a brand new Graphene OS phone; with this post we share how to initiate a Calyx OS phone instead.
+With this post we share how to initiate a Calyx OS phone instead.

 Hope this helps!